 The facility will target usable building materials and fixtures, as well as concrete and rubble, untreated timber, usable lengths of treated timber, and metals, cardboard, recyclable plastic and tyres.
 Over time, we also plan to develop markets and processing equipment for plasterboard/gib, soft plastics, polystyrene, and other materials.

-Acceptance criteria and banned items will be listed here as we get closer to opening the facility in the second half of 2022.
+Acceptance criteria and banned items will be listed here as we get closer to opening the facility in mid-2023.

 Yes, if you’re a business and a customer of the commercial waste sorting facility you can bring pre-sorted loads of accepted materials in without them being sorted.
 We welcome this, and will provide a cheaper price to encourage pre-sorting where it’s possible.